larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 and it's geared to the extend motion.
 OK, now this this.
 (42:01)
-Person here is is Bill Gospar and he was the primary programmer of this thing and and of the.
+Person here is is Bill Gosper and he was the primary programmer of this thing and and of the.
 And and and then,